JAQUES IS A WEEKLY NEWSLETTER ABOUT THE GLOBAL THEATER INDUSTRY.

 Because scansion!
 Throughout As You Like It, the meter of Shakespeare’s blank verse often requires the word “Jaques” to be spoken with two syllables instead of one.
 We don’t know for sure how they said it 400 years ago, but one popular option, taught in high schools and colleges everywhere (including mine), is “JAKE-wheeze.”
 (When the name is pronounced with one syllable it’s a toilet joke; more on that, and on original Shakespearean pronunciation in general, here.)

-IS NAMING YOUR NEWSLETTER “JAKE-WHEEZE” MILDLY PRETENTIOUS OR MILDLY ABSURD?
+IS NAMING YOUR NEWSLETTER “JAKE-WHEEZE” PRETENTIOUS OR JUST ABSURD?

 Oh, it’s definitely both.